phorton1/base-apps-gitMUI/docs/old_notes.md

   - shows a tree like structure that can be expanded to show details, like dependencies, descriptions, etc
 - Stage/Commit/Diff ui
-  - like current gitUI but works on multiple repositories with tree like structures in the left hand windows.
+  - like current gitMUI but works on multiple repositories with tree like structures in the left hand windows.
 - Details
   - tree like structure in left, details on right